LSeu-Open/AIEnhancedWork/Tutorials/how-to-select-the-right-quantized-model.md

 ### GGUF

-GGUF (Georgi Gerganov Unified Format) is a file format designed by the team behind `llama.cpp`.
+GGUF is the model file format used by `llama.cpp`, succeeding the earlier GGML format.
 It's a container format that stores the model's architecture, vocabulary, and quantized weights in a single file.

 *   **Key Feature**: Primarily designed for running LLMs on **CPUs**, although it also has excellent GPU offloading capabilities.
 *   **Pros**: